thevjay/angular-/readme.md

  - CDK (Component Development Kit) which provides good performence.
  -

-- # Set environment for Angular Meterial:
+- # SetUp environment for Angular Meterial:
  - Open the terminal from the project workspace
  - # ng add @angular/material
  - Which prebuilt theme are you using : indigo-pink